2nd International Film Festival in New York

 Not a Penny Not a Gun by Mokbul Chowdhury, Bangladesh, 39 mins

-The effort of Bangladesh in Britain during 1971 Liberation war is explored through the journey of a son searching for his father’s footsteps.
-His father Azizul Haque Bhuia was the convener of the Action Committee of the Liberation of Bangladesh who left England in 1972 just after a week’s of the freedom of Bangladesh.
-In 2006 when Azizuf Haque Bhuia passed away he was denied the recognition a of ‘Freedom Fighter’ and a state funeral which is given to freedom fighters.
-The local district office inform his family that they did not consider him as a ‘Freedom Fighter’ as he was abroad in 1971 and he did not fight with a Gun.
-A documentary for the first time captured the stories and emotions of real people that remain missing from the glorious history of the Liberation War of Bangladesh.
+The effort of Bangladesh in Britain during the 1971 Liberation War is explored through the journey of a son searching for his father’s footsteps.
+His father, Azizul Haque Bhuia, was the convener of the Action Committee of the Liberation of Bangladesh, who left England in 1972 just after a week of the freedom of Bangladesh.
+In 2006, when Azizuf Haque Bhuia passed away, he was denied the recognition of a ‘Freedom Fighter’ and a state funeral which is given to freedom fighters.
+The local district office informed his family that they did not consider him a ‘Freedom Fighter’ as he was abroad in 1971 and he did not fight with a Gun.
+A documentary, for the first time, captured the stories and emotions of real people that remain missing from the glorious history of the Liberation War of Bangladesh.

 Narmeen by Dipti Gupta, India, 18 mins